How to Write a Business Newsletter: Examples, Format, and Strategy (2024)

 Your first newsletter can set the standard for later emails.
 It may serve as an introduction, apart from a “welcome” message or script you send new subscribers automatically.
 It can also state the purpose of your newsletter and cover content you feel is most relevant to readers.
 And you may mention when they can expect to receive it.

-HubSpot follows a holistic approach to writing a newsletter.
+HubSpot follows a holistic approach to writing a company newsletter.
 They suggest you “consider how to send the right email to the right person at the right time.”
 They recommend you ask yourself:

 • When will this contact see value from this email?